-If a student believes his or her records are inaccurate, he or she can submit a written request to HU's Records and Registration office to amend his or her education records that identifies the records to be amended and the basis for the alleged inaccuracies.
+If a student believes their records are inaccurate, the student can submit a written request to HU's Records and Registration office to amend his or her education records that identifies the records to be amended and the basis for the alleged inaccuracies.
 Records and Registration will notify a student of its decision and, if the decision is negative, provide additional information regarding a student's right to appeal the decision.
 The FERPA process is not a substitute for a grade appeal only the recorded inaccuracy of a grade issued.